* Translated by AI

 SSG's Oh Tae-gon hits a go-ahead, two-run double in the top of the 9th against Samsung on the 22nd. /Photo=Kim Jin-kyung, Staff Reporter

-With one out and runners on first and second, the 8th batter Oh Tae-gon (35), who had recorded two strikeouts and a shortstop ground ball earlier that day, stepped up to the plate.
-Samsung catcher Kang Min-ho came to the mound to confer with Kim Jae-yun.
-Kim Jae-yun attempted to throw a 143 km/h fastball down the middle to get a first-pitch strike.
+With one out and runners on first and second, the 8th hitter, Oh Tae-gon (35), who had struck out twice and grounded out to shortstop earlier that day, stepped up to the plate.
+Samsung catcher Kang Min-ho came to the mound to confer with Kim Jae-yoon.
+Kim Jae-yoon attempted to throw a 143 km/h fastball down the middle to get a strike on the first pitch.

 Oh Tae-gon did not miss it.
 The ball flew between left field and center field, struck the wall, and dropped.
-During that time, both the runner from second base, Chae Hyun-woo, and the pinch-runner from first base, Hong Dae-in, crossed home plate, turning the score to 3-2 in favor of SSG.
+During that time, runner Chae Hyun-woo from second base and pinch-runner Hong Dae-in from first base both crossed home plate, turning the score to 3-2 in favor of SSG.
 It was a go-ahead, game-winning, two-run double.
 The moment Samsung starter Harada, who had pitched seven innings allowing four hits and one run, saw his victory slip away.
-Kim Jae-yun threw 17 pitches, allowing one hit and two walks over one-third of an inning while surrendering two runs, before handing the mound to Bae Chan-seung.
+Kim Jae-yoon threw 17 pitches, allowing one hit and two walks over one-third of an inning while surrendering two runs, before handing the mound to Bae Chan-seung.

 SSG pitcher Kim Min clenches his fist after closing out the game against Samsung on the 22nd. /Photo=Kim Jin-kyung, Staff Reporter